"compiler-rt" runtime libraries

 For testing it is possible to build a generic library and an optimized library.
 The optimized library is formed by overlaying the optimized versions onto the generic library.
 Of course, some architectures have additional functions, so the optimized library may have functions not found in the generic version.

-- lib/ Is a generic portable implementations.
+- lib/ contains libraries implementations.

 Get it and get involved!